vikramkannav/slate/source/includes/_categories.md

 ##Categories

 This API is used for the list of categories.
-This API is an authentication API request in which needs to pass auth token in the request header.
+This is open API where Auth token is not required to be passed in header.

 ```shells
   curl -X GET \